Silicosis: A Dangerous Disease at the Work Site

 Early symptoms of silicosis include shortness of breath, coughing, tiredness, and chest pain.
-Patients later have more difficulty breathing and are at high risk for developing tuberculosis.
+Patients later have more difficulty breathing and are at high risk of developing tuberculosis.
 In severe cases, silicosis can be fatal.
 It is not reversible.

 Doctors classify silicosis into types, depending upon the amount and duration of silica exposure.
 The most common form of silicosis, known as chronic silicosis, occurs after decades of overexposure to lower levels of silica.
 Accelerated silicosis involves larger amounts of silica and occurs from five to fifteen years after exposure.
 Acute silicosis is the result of short–term exposure to very large amounts of silica.

 In all forms of silicosis, silica damages and scars the lungs, causing inflammation and the formation of nodules that are the mark of the disease.
-A diagnosis of silicosis can be confirmed by the patient’s work history, chest x–rays and pulmonary function tests.
+A diagnosis of silicosis can be confirmed by the patient’s work history, chest x–rays, and pulmonary function tests.
 Although silicosis is not curable, the patient can ease symptoms by using cough medications and bronchodilators.
-Tobacco smoke should be avoided, since it can cause further lung damage.
+Tobacco smoke should be avoided since it can cause further lung damage.

 Silica and Your Legal Rights